 More challenging weeds may need a chemical treatment.
-I’d suggest trying an organic weed killer over glyphosate based products (where possible).
+I’d suggest trying an organic weed killer such as slasher over glyphosate based products (where possible).
 Be sure to follow any label instructions carefully when preparing weed killer chemicals and wear protective attire.
 Be mindful of spraying in windy weather, as spray drift could cause damage to surrounding plants.
 Painting on weed killer chemicals is preferable (where suitable).

 It’s important to note that a weed is simply, any unwanted plant.
 If there is a plant or group of plants that you think don’t belong or suit the space, remove them and put them aside.
 You may find a spot for these plants later, otherwise they can be composted or placed into green waste.

 When pruning, it best to prune back to a node or branch of new growth.
 You'll want to use clean and sharp secateurs or shears.
 Never remove more than ⅓ of a plant to ensure sufficient foliage remains for photosynthesis.
 Pruning should be done after fruiting and flowering has ceased unless the size of the plant warrants an immediate prune.
 Weeding and pruning promotes growth and encourages healthy plants.

 Uneven soil, slopes and sinkholes can make a small garden look very messy and unkempt and overgrown spaces may have depleted soil nutrients.
 Once the weeds have been removed it’s a good idea to level the soil in the garden by adding more to areas that have weathered away or where plants have been removed.